 Cost of revenues.
-When expressed as a percentage of net revenues, cost of revenues decreased from 12 percent of net revenues in the second quarter of fiscal year 1998 to 10 percent of net revenues in the corresponding period of the current fiscal year.
-This reduction is largely due to continued efficiencies in production and distribution activities.
+When expressed as a percentage of net revenues, cost of revenues decreased from 11 percent of net revenues in the third quarter of fiscal year 1998 to 10 percent of net revenues in the corresponding period of the current fiscal year.
+This reduction is largely due to efficiencies in production and distribution and to a reduction in royalties paid by the Company as a result of the Company's having acquired the rights to certain multimedia products during the latter part of the third quarter of fiscal year 1998.
 Cost of revenues as a percentage of net revenues has been and may continue to be impacted by the mix of product sales, software amortization costs, royalty rates for licensed technology embedded in Autodesk's products, and the geographic distribution of sales.

 Marketing and sales.
-Marketing and sales expenses were 35 percent and 38 percent of net revenues in the second quarter of fiscal years 1999 and 1998, respectively.
-Actual spending increased 11 percent as a result of higher employee costs and incremental spending related to the May 1998 acquisition of Genius (see Note 2).
+Marketing and sales expenses were 36 percent and 37 percent of net revenues in the third quarter of fiscal years 1999 and 1998, respectively.
+Actual spending increased 6 percent primarily as a result of higher employee costs.
 The Company expects to continue to invest in marketing and sales of its products, to develop market opportunities, and to promote Autodesk's competitive position.
 Accordingly, the Company expects marketing and sales expenses to continue to be significant, both in absolute dollars and as a percentage of net revenues.

 Research and development.
-Research and development expenses represented 19 percent and 20 percent of net revenues in the second quarter of fiscal years 1999 and 1998, respectively.
-Actual research and development spending (including capitalized software development costs of \$434,000 in the second quarter of fiscal year 1998) increased by 14 percent from the same period in the prior fiscal year due to the addition of software engineers, expenses associated with the development of new and enhanced products, including the next release of AutoCAD, and incremental costs associated with the acquisition of Genius (see Note 2).
-The Company anticipates that research and development efforts by the Company's market groups and incremental personnel costs.
+Research and development expenses represented 21 percent and 20 percent of net revenues in the third quarter of fiscal years 1999 and 1998, respectively.
+Actual research and development spending increased by 13 percent from the same period in the prior fiscal year due to the addition of software engineers, incremental costs associated with the acquisition of Genius (see Note 2), and costs associated with the development of new and enhanced products, including the next release of AutoCAD.
+The Company anticipates that research and development expenses will increase in future periods as a result of product development efforts by the Company's market groups and incremental personnel costs.
 Additionally, the Company intends to continue recruiting and hiring experienced software developers and to consider the licensing and acquisition of complementary software technologies and businesses.

 General and administrative.
-General and administrative expenses were 16 percent of net revenues in the second quarter of fiscal year 1999 as compared to 15 percent of net revenues in the second quarter of the prior fiscal year.
-In absolute dollar terms, general and administrative expenses increased 37 percent from the same period of the prior fiscal year, resulting primarily from increased employee-related expenses (\$2.5 million increase), amortization of intangibles recorded in connection with the acquisition of Genius (see Note 2) (\$1.5 million increase), costs related to the Company's Year 2000 compliance program (\$0.9 million), and costs associated with the ongoing nonpublic Federal Trade Commission investigation of Autodesk's business practices (\$0.8 million).
-The Company currently expects that general and administrative expenses will increase in future periods to support spending on infrastructure, including continued investment in Autodesk's worldwide information systems and making any additional corrections to the Company's infrastructure in connection with its Year 2000 compliance program; and to amortize goodwill and other intangible assets associated with recent business combinations.
+General and administrative expenses were 18 percent of net revenues in the third quarter of fiscal year 1999 as compared to 14 percent of net revenues in the third quarter of the prior fiscal year.
+In absolute dollar terms, general and administrative expenses increased 35 percent from the same period of the prior fiscal year, resulting primarily from increased employee-related expenses (a \$3 million increase), amortization of intangibles recorded in connection with the acquisition of Genius (see Note 2 of the condensed consolidated financial statements) (\$1.7 million), costs related to the Company's Year 2000 compliance program (\$1 million), and costs associated with the ongoing nonpublic Federal Trade Commission investigation of Autodesk's business practices (\$0.4 million).
+The Company currently expects that general and administrative expenses will increase in future periods to support spending on infrastructure, including continued investment in Autodesk's worldwide information systems and making any additional corrections to the Company's infrastructure in connection with its Year 2000 compliance program.